monolyth-php/improse/README.md

 For examples and full explanation, see the documentation.

 ### Basic views
-An Improse view is simply an invokable class:
+An Improse view is simply an invokable class.
+The base class also provides a `__toString` method that invokes-till-it-can-invoke-no-more:

     <?php